Financial Statements Release

 KEY FIGURES AND RATIOS

-Kemira provides certain financial performance measures (alternative performance measures), which are not defined by IFRS.
-Kemira believes that alternative performance measures followed by capital markets and Kemira management, such as organic growth**, EBITDA, operative EBITDA, cash flow after investing activities as well as gearing, provide useful information about Kemira’s comparable business performance and financial position.
+Kemira provides certain financial performance measures (alternative performance measures) that are not defined by IFRS.
+Kemira believes that alternative performance measures followed by capital markets and Kemira management, such as organic growth (revenue growth in local currencies, excluding acquisitions and divestments), EBITDA, operative EBITDA, cash flow after investing activities as well as gearing, provide useful information about Kemira’s comparable business performance and financial position.
 Selected alternative performance measures are also used as performance criteria in remuneration.

 All the figures in this interim report have been individually rounded, and consequently the sum of the individual figures may deviate slightly from the sum figure presented.